Should You Pursue IRS Currently Not Collectible Status?

 FAQs on IRS Currently Not Collectible Status

 When you are declared IRS uncollectible, or Status 53, you gain a temporary reprieve from IRS collection actions.
-IRS Currently Not Collectible status wins you time to either negotiate a more favourable resolution or wait out the 10-year Statute of Limitations on your debt.
+IRS Currently Not Collectible status wins you time to either negotiate a more favorable resolution or wait out the 10-year Statute of Limitations on your debt.

 Unfortunately, Status 53 does not put your debt on hold.
 Interest and penalties continue to accrue.

+The IRS can also file a lien on any assets you may have, despite your Currently Not Collectible status.
 The temporary nature of uncollectible status is another drawback; the IRS has the right to reassess your case periodically.
-Ongoing interactions with the IRS and uncertainty can be stressful.
+Ongoing IRS interactions and uncertainty can be stressful.

-Finally, to maintain IRS uncollectible status you must demonstrate compliance with strict living expense limits.
+Finally, to maintain IRS uncollectible status, you must demonstrate compliance with strict living expense limits.
 If you can increase your income and standard of living, most people would rather do so, even if it means paying their back taxes.

 IRS uncollectible status is a temporary reprieve based on economic hardship.
 While you have Status 53, the IRS will not actively attempt to collect your debt.
 However, uncollectible status does not reduce the amount of your federal tax debt.
 You may still face future collection action because the IRS can periodically reassess your case.